Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-appidentity/README.md

 10. In the `Views` --> `Shared` folder, replace the contents of `_Layout.cshtml` with the contents of the file of same name from the sample.
 Effectively, all this will do is add a single line, `@Html.Partial("_LoginPartial")`, that lights up the previously added `_LoginPartial` view.
 11. Create a new empty controller called `AccountController`.
 Replace the implementation with the contents of the file of same name from the sample.
 12. If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
 If you leave this out, the user will be able to see the home page of the app without having to sign-in first, and can click the sign-in link on that page to get signed in.
-13. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, and `ida:PostLogoutRedirectUri` and set the values accordingly.
-For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.
-14. In the `Models` folder add a new class called `TodoItem.cs`.
+13. In the `Models` folder add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
-17. Add a new empty MVC5 controller TodoListController to the project.
+14. Add a new empty MVC5 controller TodoListController to the project.
 Copy the implementation of the controller from the sample.
 Remember to include the [Authorize] attribute on the class definition.
-19. In `Views` --> `TodoList` create a new view, `Index.cshtml`, and copy the implementation from this sample.
+15. In `Views` --> `TodoList` create a new view, `Index.cshtml`, and copy the implementation from this sample.
-21. In the shared `_Layout` view, add the Action Links for Profile and To Do List that are in the sample.
+16. In the shared `_Layout` view, add the Action Links for Profile and To Do List that are in the sample.
+17. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, and `ida:PostLogoutRedirectUri`, and set the values accordingly.
+For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.
+18. In `web.config` in `<appSettings>`, create keys for `todo:TodoListResourceId` and `todo:TodoListBaseAddress` and set the values accordinly.

 Finally, in the properties of the solution itself, set both projects as startup projects.